marcgallego/spreadsheet/README.md

 - Displaying the spreadsheet, with automatic update of formulas as dependent cells change.
 - Saving a spreadsheet to a `.s2v` file
 - Loading a spreadsheet from a `.s2v` file

+## Important notes

+- We have implemented 2 controllers, one specifically for the checker, and one that includes the UI and has no dependencies on the checker and hence, is easy to distribute as a package.

+- The project has been developed using Visual Studio Code.
+We are available for a live demo/correction if needed.
+Just email us!

+- In terms of architecutre, since the consultation, we have:
+  - implemented all the inheritance suggestions, those large nested if-else chains have been replaced by polymorphism.
+  - implemented the visitor design pattern for the formula evaluation, removing type enums and the need for type checking.

 ## How to run locally